-Within the project footprint, the entire drainage flows within the Shepard sub-basin, flowing south to the Bow River (Rocky View County 2022).
-Locally, surface water flows in several directions due to the low topographic relief, but most flows to the Shepard slough (Figure 6).
+Within the project footprint, the entire drainage flows within the Shepard sub-basin, flowing south to the Bow River (Rocky View County 2022; Figure 6).
 Much of the existing development has adopted rural stormwater management practices, which include culverts, ditches, and natural conveyance systems (Rocky View County 2022).
-There are currently some stormwater flooding and conveyance issues so future development will require a comprehensive and regional solution for stormwater development (Rocky View County 2022).
+There are currently some stormwater flooding and conveyance issues, therefore future development will require a comprehensive and regional solution for stormwater development (Rocky View County 2022).